medialab/sandcrawler/SPECS.md

 ##### Fancy logger

-One could want to integrate an helpful and colorful console logger right out of the box.
+One could want to integrate a helpful and colorful console logger right out of the box.

 ```js
 // Minimalist implementation